Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 Improving Mobile Conversions

-• Streamlined Checkout: Minimize steps to purchase
+• Streamlined checkout: Minimize steps and fields

-• Guest Checkout Option: Don't force account creation
+• Guest checkout: Don’t force account creation

-• Clear CTAs: Prominent, actionable buttons
+• Clear CTAs: Big, bold buttons with clear intent

 Trust Signals for Mobile Users

-• Include contact information in header/footer
+• Visible contact details in header/footer

-• Use professional photography
+• High-quality, localized photography

 Mobile Analytics: What to Track